10 Best Lord of the Rings Board Games 2024

 • You begin your turn calculating reinforcements.
 These are based on the number of your provinces with added region bonuses and bonuses from province cards.

-• Now you have the option to attack, with combat being solved by a simple dice throw.
-The attacker can attack with a maximum of three dice, while the defender can defend with a maximum of two dice, providing both have enough battalions to do that.
-Dice are then compared and battalions removed – ties go to the defender.
+• Now you can attack, with combat being solved by a simple dice throw.
+The attacker can attack with a maximum of three dice, while the defender can defend with a maximum of two dice, providing both have enough battalions.
+Dice are then compared and battalions are removed accordingly.

 • If you conquered at least one territory, you get to draw a province card.
-If you conquered a Site of Power with your Leader, you draw an Adventure card, either containing Events, Missions, or Powers.
+If you conquered a Site of Power with your Leader, you draw an Adventure card, which contains Events, Missions, or Powers.

 • After the turn, you move the Fellowship one province along its path.

-On top of those, there are additional features:
+On top of those, there are a few additional features, such as Strongholds and Leaders, both providing dice modifiers.

-When the Fellowship reaches Mount Doom and the Ring is destroyed, the game ends.
-Points are given for territories, strongholds, played adventure cards and regions held.
+The game ends when the Fellowship reaches Mount Doom and the Ring is destroyed.
+Points are awarded for territories, strongholds, played adventure cards, and regions held.

 Recap

 The game is best played with a player count of 4.
-This gives you the option to play in Teams – 2 good players vs. 2 evil players.
+This way you can play in Teams – 2 “good” vs. 2 “evil” players.
 It alters the victory conditions slightly, making them more in line with the LotR story:

 • A new mechanic, Find the Ring is introduced.
 Whenever a ring (moving alongside the Fellowship path as before) is in a territory controlled by the evil forces, they get to throw dice, trying to find it.
 If they succeed, they win immediately.